 This is a pretty generic term for a pretty labor intensive upgrade.
 On pretty much every RV we’ve owned (Newmar, Winnebago View, Micro Minnie, Jayco, Montana), we’ve redesigned the interior to give it a more homey feel as well as adding functionality that meets our needs.

-This can range from major renovations to small improvements to the kitchen cabinets, like adding wire shelves.
+This can range from major renovations to small improvements to the kitchen cabinets, counter space or adding wire shelves in the cabinets.
 It can take some work, but it’s definitely an upgrade that is worth the effort.

 Most new RV’s already come with LED lights, but if you have an older RV, this upgrade is a must.
 Going to LEDs, you’ll save a ton of battery power as an LED light just sips power compared to an older incandescent light.
 They come in a variety of colors, so they’re not just the bright white anymore.